csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

   - question: "When should I not use No-Vary-Search?"
     answer: "Do not use it for parameters that change the HTML or otherwise alter the response in a meaningful way, such as product variants or content filters rendered on the server."
   - question: "Can No-Vary-Search ignore all query parameters?"
     answer: "Yes.
-Today, the `params` form can tell caches to ignore all search parameters, but the spec is moving toward `params=()` instead.
-In either case, it should only be used when the response truly does not vary by query string."
+The `except=()` form tells caches that no query parameters need to vary the response, which means they may all be ignored.
+Only use it when the response truly does not vary by query string."
   - question: "Does No-Vary-Search affect debugging?"
     answer: "Yes.
 Appending a throwaway query string to try to bypass cache may no longer work if the document uses No-Vary-Search and the cache has been told those parameters do not matter."
 ---